chayanchatterjee/starter-hugo-academic/content/outreach/CuriosityKilledTheRat/index.md

   country:

 summary: A fun chat with Kate and Matt Huckstep, hosts of Curiosity Killed the Rat podcast, on gravitational wave astronomy.
-abstract: 'A fun chat with Kate and Matt Huckstep, hosts of Curiosity Killed the Rat podcast, on gravitational wave astronomy.'
+abstract: 'Click on Video to listen to the podcast on Spotify!'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.